 Friday Harbor to Roche Harbor (19 miles r/t)

-This gently cruising uphill ride along Roche Harbor Road passes San Juan Vineyards on the right and Mona, the island’s beloved dromedary across the road on the left.
-As you ride by Roche Harbor Airport, at about the 8 mile point, turn left and enjoy a short detour at the San Juan Island Sculpture Park.
+Gently cruise uphill along Roche Harbor Road and pass by San Juan Vineyards on the right.
+As you ride by Roche Harbor Airport, at about the 8-mile point, turn left and enjoy a short detour at the San Juan Island Sculpture Park.
 Then continue on Roche Harbor Road bearing right down to Roche Harbor Marina.
 Take a short ride to the John S. McMillin Memorial Mausoleum before heading back to town.